 - Several attempts to stop the villain Juggernaut.
 On one occasion he took a pair of katanas through the eyes.
 In another battle, all of Juggernaut's flesh and organs were magically incinerated by a powerful demon.
 Said demon was horrified when Juggernaut's skeleton kept marching toward him.
 For the most part it takes high-level magic (the above-mentioned swords were magical) to even scratch him, since his power source is a high-level god.

 - Wolverine has fallen prey to this many times.
 He is often burned to a crisp, has all of the metal pulled out through his pores by Magneto, and at one point The Punisher shoots him in the crotch with a shotgun, where he then gets his legs sawed on by midgets, and then flattened by a steamroller.
 There is also an episode in the animated series where Proteus uses his reality altering powers to rip Wolverine in half and then melt him into a puddle (he comes out crying).
 The other X-Men are also attacked by Proteus, but no one else gets the horrific treatment, even though in this case they may have survived afterward since Proteus's effects go away when he leaves the area.

-- Parodied with Marvel Comics character Mr. Immortal, who has no other superpowers aside from his immortality.
+- Parodied with Great Lakes Avengers character Mr. Immortal, who has no other superpowers aside from his immortality.
 He ends up dying horribly at least several times in every issue he appears in.
 However, when he does die, he comes back in the throes of a beserker-style rampage due to the incredible pain he experiences when he dies.